camunda/camunda/docs/src/reference/variables.md

 ### Output Mappings

 Output mappings can be used to customize how job/message variables are merged into the workflow instance.
-They can be defined on service tasks, receive tasks and message catch events.
+They can be defined on service tasks, receive tasks, message catch events and sub processes.

 If one or more output mappings are defined then the job/message variables are set as *local variables* in the scope where the mapping is defined.
 Then, the output mappings are applied to the variables and create new variables in this scope.
 The new variables are merged into the parent scope.
 If there is no mapping for a job/message variable then the variable is not merged.

 If no output mappings are defined then all job/message variables are merged into the workflow instance.

+In case of a sub process, the behavior is different.
+There are no job/message variables to be merged.
+But output mappings can be used to propagate *local variables* of the sub process to higher scopes.
+By default, all *local variables* are removed when the scope is left.

 Examples: